 INTRODUCTION

-Pre-Scriptum: this text was originally written in French.
-Unfortunately,
+Author’s note: this text was originally written in French.

-when it comes to semantics, etymology, and homophony, no translation can
+Unfortunately, when it comes to semantics, etymology, and homophony, no

-effectively preserve the original meaning.
-To remedy this, and to preserve the
+translation can effectively preserve the original meaning.
+To remedy this, and

-explicit content, I have decided to keep the original French words and put
+to preserve the explicit content, I have decided to keep the original French

-position on something whose veracity one strives to demonstrate, » my work can perfectly well bear this title
+whose veracity one strives to demonstrate,” my work can perfectly well bear

-without receiving the recognition of the system or any "authority."
+this title without receiving the recognition of the system or any ‘authority’.

 It is therefore with limitless freedom of thought, without concession, and,